 As a result, when we needed hammocks to hike in Suriname’s and French Guiana’s jungles, we bought two cheap nylon sheet hammocks with mosquito nets, which is the common way of using hammocks in the Guianas.

-Why Bring a Hammock? – The Verdict
+Why Bring an Overland Hammock? – The Verdict

 Marty is a very experienced outdoor man and so our double hammock did end up on the pile of essentials for the ten-day hike in Torres del Paine.
 While Karin-Marijke doesn’t care much for a hammock, I used it every day.
 I will even confess that I would hallucinate about it while struggling across a snow-laden pass with views of a glacier and when hacking our way through peat bogs.